What is Tenta browser?

-Due to the fact that Tenta is closed source, I was very keen to ask about the implementation of OpenVPN on the platform.
+Because Tenta is closed source, we were very keen to ask about the implementation of OpenVPN on the platform.
 Of course, for now, we only have Jesse Adams' word for it.
-However, in my opinion, Adams seemed to really know what he was talking about when he answered my questions.
+However, in our opinion, Adams seemed to know what he was talking about when he answered my questions.
 The encryption implementation levels that he described are definitely strong, so I can give Tenta a thumbs up.
 These are the specs:

 - OpenVPN for secure connections and encrypting all inbound and outbound connections to the web (depending on configuration).